Lumpenproletariat: In writings on France

-In an article analyzing the June 1848 events in Paris Engels wrote of the gardes mobiles, a militia which suppressed the workers' uprising: "The organized lumpenproletariat had given battle to the working proletariat.
+In an article analyzing the June 1848 events in Paris, Engels wrote of the gardes mobiles, a militia which suppressed the workers' uprising: "The organized lumpenproletariat had given battle to the working proletariat.
 It had, as was to be expected, put itself at the disposal of the bourgeoisie."
 Thoburn notes that Marx makes his most detailed descriptions of the lumpenproletariat in his writings of the revolutionary turmoil in France between 1848 and 1852: The Class Struggles in France, 1848–1850 (1850) and The Eighteenth Brumaire of Louis Napoleon (1852).
 In The Class Struggles he describes the finance aristocracy of Louis Philippe I and his July Monarchy (1830–1848) as lumpenproletarian: "In the way it acquires wealth and enjoys it the financial aristocracy is nothing but the lumpenproletariat reborn at the pinnacle of bourgeois society."
 He distinguished the finance aristocracy from the industrial bourgeoisie as the former became rich "not by production, but by pocketing the already available wealth of others."
 He further suggests that the lumpenproletariat is a component of the proletariat, unlike his earlier works.
 He claimed that the gardes mobiles were set up "to set one segment of the proletariat against the other":

 They belonged for the most part to the lumpenproletariat, which forms a mass clearly distinguished from the industrial proletariat in all large cities, a recruiting ground for thieves and criminals of all kinds, living on the refuse of society, people without a fixed line of work.

 In The Eighteenth Brumaire of Louis Napoleon Marx identified Napoleon III as the "Chief of the Lumpenproletariat", a claim he made repeatedly.
 He argued that he bought his supporters with "gifts and loans, these were the limits of the financial science of the lumpenproletariat, both the low and the exalted.
 Never had a President speculated more stupidly on the stupidity of the masses."
 For Marx, the lumpenproletariat represented those who were "corrupt, reactionary and without a clear sense of class-consciousness."
 He wrote in The Eighteenth Brumaire:

 Alongside ruined roués with questionable means of support and of dubious origin, degenerate and adventurous scions of the bourgeoisie, there were vagabonds, discharged soldiers, discharged convicts, runaway galley slaves, swindlers, charlatans, lazzaroni, pickpockets, tricksters, gamblers, procurers, brothel keepers, porters, literati, organ grinders, rag-pickers, knife-grinders, tinkers, beggars; in short, the entirely undefined, disintegrating mass, thrown hither and yon, which the French call la bohème.

 Capital

-In Capital (1867) Marx claimed legislation which turned soldiers and peasants "en masse into beggars, robbers, vagabonds, partly from inclination, in most cases from stress of circumstances."
-By this he deviated from his focus on the vicious and degenerate behavior of the lumpenproletariat in his writings on France.
-Instead he described the lumpenproletariat as part of the what he called an "industrial reserve army", which capitalists used as times required.
-Thus "vagabonds, criminals, prostitutes" and other lumpenproletariat formed an element within the "surplus population" in a capitalist system.
+In Capital (1867), Marx claimed that legislation turned soldiers and peasants "en masse into beggars, robbers, vagabonds, partly from inclination, in most cases from stress of circumstances."
+By this, he deviated from his focus on the vicious and degenerate behavior of the lumpenproletariat in his writings on France.
+Instead, he described the lumpenproletariat as part of what he called an "industrial reserve army", which capitalists used as required.
+Thus, "vagabonds, criminals, prostitutes" and other lumpenproletariat formed an element within the "surplus population" in a capitalist system.